linkerai/CallAny/README.md

 # CallAny: build your speech interaction app with javascript
 - Realtime speech interaction
-- Acoustic Echo Cancelling(AEC) when AI is talking
+- Acoustic Echo Cancelling(AEC) when AI is talking for most devices
-- Speech enhancement
+- Speech enhancement for any devices
-- Noise suppression
+- Noise suppression for any devices
-- Interrupt when AI is talking
+- Instant interruption when AI is talking
+- Automatic language detection when AI repling

-##
+## Usage

 ```javascript
 var dclog = document.getElementById('dc_history');// chat history